jaco-uoeo/jaco-uoeo.github.io/machine_learning/unit03/regression_and_covariance.md

 ### Covariance

 Covariance measures the direction of the relationship between two variables.
 If both variables tend to increase or decrease together, the covariance is positive.
 If one increases while the other decreases, it’s negative.
-However, covariance doesn’t indicate the strength of the relationship, nor does it standardize the scale—so while it tells us there is a connection, it doesn’t tell us how meaningful or consistent that connection is.
+However, covariance doesn’t indicate the strength of the relationship, nor does it standardise the scale—so while it tells us there is a connection, it doesn’t tell us how meaningful or consistent that connection is.

 Pearson’s correlation coefficient, often called "Pearson’s r", is a statistical measure that tells us:
 - How strong the relationship is between two variables.